My Royal Academy Adventure

 I was also thinking of the images I saw in Crete of figures leaping over bulls.

-I was so excited to receive the news that this painting has been shortlisted for the Royal Academy.
-And now, I have to submit my leaping girl to be judged in person by the selection committee.
-I hope she is feeling brave…
+I was so excited to receive the news that my painting was shortlisted.
+Then I had to submit my leaping girl to be judged in person by the selection committee.